minekube/connect/.web/docs/blog/gate-lite.md

 ## How powerful are Gate and Gate Lite?

 Gate is written in Go, a modern programming language designed for cloud development.
-It requires only a few megabytes of RAM and some CPU to run.
+It requires only a few megabytes of RAM and some CPU resources to run.
 Gate Lite requires even fewer resources because it only pipes bytes.

 **Technical explanation:**
 Gate is a great choice for those who want to optimize their resource usage.
 Thanks to its Go-based architecture, Go compiles programs into executable files, similar to C or Rust, which can be run directly.
 This means that Gate uses fewer resources than Java, which compiles its programs to run on the [Java Virtual Machine (JVM)](https://en.wikipedia.org/wiki/Java_virtual_machine).
 While the JVM makes it easier to develop software that can run on any machine that supports it, it also requires more resources.
 By choosing Gate, you can ensure that your software runs efficiently without sacrificing functionality.